singhalshubh/chapel-conveyors/README.md

 ```

 ## Energy measurements
 `ig.chpl` in this repository contains the PAPI instrumentation for energy for node and memory using crap_pm counters.

+Compile with
+`chpl ig.chpl --fast -suseBlockArr=true -lpapi`

 ## Contributors
 Shubhendra Pal Singhal (ssinghal74@gatech.edu), Habanero Labs, USA